Donovan Dela Cruz

-Donovan M. Dela Cruz (born July 6, 1973, in Wahiawa, Hawaii) is an American politician and a Democratic member of the Hawaii Senate since January 19, 2011 representing District 22.
+Donovan Michael Dela Cruz (born July 6, 1973, in Wahiawa, Hawaii) is an American politician and a Democratic member of the Hawaii Senate since November 2, 2010, representing District 17 since 2022 and previously representing the same area as District 22 from 2010 to 2022.
 Since August 2017, Dela Cruz has served as chair of the Senate Ways and Means Committee.

 Education

 Dela Cruz earned his BAs in communications and journalism from the University of Oregon.
 He was a member of the 2003 class of the Pacific Century Fellows.